mvadru/PAB-request-manager/README.md

 1. Clone the Repository `git clone https://github.com/mvadru/PAB-request-manager.git`
 2. change directory: `cd PAB-request-manager`
 3. Install Dependencies: 'npm install'
-4. Configure Credentials Create a file named secrets.txt in the root of the project directory.
-This file is listed in .gitignore and will not be committed to source control.
-Add your Palo Alto Networks SASE API credentials to this file:
+4. Configure Credentials edit the file secrets.txt in the root of the project directory to include your API credentials.
-  `TSG_ID=your_tsg_id_here
-  CLIENT_ID=your_client_id_here
-  CLIENT_SECRET=your_client_secret_here`
 6. Start the application server. `npm start`